 It’s funny how the characters Cidivino gives us, the kind that steal beer from local convenience stores, egg random houses and are the very definition of “white-trash,” can come across as tragically understated.
 Nate, despite his confidence, is almost naive in his idealism of youthful integrity.
 Particularly troubling is how he idolizes a local drug dealer, whose only accomplishment consists of jumping off a high cliff into Lake Superior, something that could have easily killed him.
 Nate refers to the man-child as a “legend.”
 It begs the question as to whether Nate finds this man-child truly admirable, or even if he maybe considers his callow, carefree approach to life appealing to his own childlike sensibilities and overall refusal to grow up.
 Whatever the reasoning, it’s clear that such a behavior comes at the price of Nate’s relationship with his cousin, Riley, who seems to gradually recede into the warmer intimacy of Adam’s family.

 One of the truest but most unexplored elements of growing up is confusion, and not without reason.
 We have films about teen angst, depression, sadness, jealousy and sexuality, but what sort of narrative can one produce on confusion?
-It’s an unfilmable concept that is inexplicably conquered by Cidivino, whose complex vision is realized through bits and details, instead of big moments and forced conclusions.
+It’s an unfilmable concept inexplicably conquered by Cidivino, whose complex vision of youth is realized through a dizzying and intoxicating sense of boyish freedom.
 The film ends somberly with two characters staring into the dawning of adulthood, rather than the twilight of their childhoods.
 It’s a kind of subtly hopeful ending that’s honest and sad and relatively unexplored in this genre.